saigontechnology/Puppy/Puppy.Swagger/Readme.md

     // Access Key: access key to check with AccessKeyQueryParam - empty is allow annonymous "AccessKey": "",

+    // Un-authorize message when user access api document with not correct key.
+    // Default is "You don't have permission to view API Document, please contact your administrator."
+    "UnAuthorizeMessage": "You don't have permission to view API Document, please contact your administrator.",

     // Authenticate Token Prefix
     "AuthTokenKeyPrefix": "Bearer",